PanK0/frame_extractor/README.md

 A simple tool to naively cut and extract frames from a .mp4 video

 # Modes
-Three different modes are available: _cut_ to cut a video, _duration_ to extract frames for a certain time at a given interval, _frame number_ to extract the wanted number of frame each interval unit.
+Three different modes are available:
+- [cut] _cut_ to cut a video
+- [frex] _duration_ to extract frames for a certain time at a given interval
+- [frex] _frame number_ to extract the wanted number of frame each interval unit.

 * * *